NicolasCBV/devol-polybar/README.md

 - Font: Hack Regular Nerd Font.

 ## Installation
-Put this folder in '~/.config/' and install the fonts were is in folder called 'fonts'.
+Put this folder in '~/.config/' and copy and paste the files on "fonts" in /usr/share/fonts/.